Sharma-Mayank-3/microservices-User-Microservices-byMayank/README.md

        List<Rating> ratings = new ArrayList<Rating>

+# Synchronous Microservice Communication using RestTemplate.
+1. Call User Service using userId, Get all user details, from there call the Rating Service to get the ratings, from List of Ratings get the Single Rating and Call the Hotel Service to get the Hotel Info from rating.getHotelId();

 # Add Eureka Server Client User-Service to eureka server.
 # Add 2 dependencies in user-service.